zhengruohuang/toddler-ng/README.md

 * Refined kernel APIs
 * Refined VFS and user model
 * libc from NetBSD
-* Console and shell
+* Console, shell, and utilities

+## Long-term Goals
 * NetBSD as an environmental system

-## Long-term Goals
 * X11
 * Package management system
 * Test on real machines